You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [03:32]

 But we must beware.
-The little daily vexations and irritations we all experience come at first to us as guests, until slowly they take over and grow huge and become the host and the demons.
-Crowding out everything else.
-It is noteworthy, I think, that today is the Anamekwanaks, the time when the sun enters the sign of Libra, the sign of peace, the sign that stands for the unity of self and other.
-The merging of difference and unity, of fair play and equal sharing.
+The little daily vexations and irritations we all experience come at first to us as guests until slowly they take over and grow huge and become the host and the demons crowding out everything else.
+It is noteworthy, I think, that today is the Atamekunox, the time when the sun enters the sign of Libra, the sign of peace, the sign that stands for the unity of self and other, the merging of difference and unity, of fair play and equal sharing.

 [04:36]